apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 Identity provider metadata, certificates and keys can also be defined on a per-service basis to override the global defaults.
-Metadata artifacts that would be applicable to a specific service definition and managed via the file system need to be stored in a directory location named after the service definition's name inside the canonical metadata directory.
-For example, if global metadata artifacts are managed on disk at `/etc/cas/config/saml/metadata`, then metadata applicable to a service definition whose name is configured as `SampleService` are expected to be found at `/etc/cas/config/saml/metadata/SampleService`.
+Metadata artifacts that would be applicable to a specific service definition and managed via the file system need to be stored in a directory location named after the service definition's name and numeric identifier inside the canonical metadata directory.
+For example, if global metadata artifacts are managed on disk at `/etc/cas/config/saml/metadata`, then metadata applicable to a service definition whose name is configured as `SampleService` with an id of `1000` are expected to be found at `/etc/cas/config/saml/metadata/SampleService-1000`.

 SAML2 identity provider metadata can be managed in dynamics ways as well.
 To learn more, please [review this guide](Configuring-SAML2-DynamicMetadata.html).